VioletDao/CFTPInstructions/README.md

 ### Description:
-Currently, the web file-manager that CompleteFTP supports is based on the elFiner file manager (more information can be found [here](https://enterprisedt.com/products/completeftp/doc/guide/html/howtousefilemanager.html)).
+Currently, the web file-manager that CompleteFTP supports is based on the elFiner file manager (see [here](https://enterprisedt.com/products/completeftp/doc/guide/html/howtousefilemanager.html)).

-However, it's possible that you can replace the existing file-manager by a more modern, multilingual one and a better solution for mobile.
+However, it's possible that you can replace that one by a more modern, multilingual file-manager and a better solution for mobile.
 And what we recommend you to try is the [angular file-manager](https://github.com/joni2back/angular-filemanager).

-You can either replace the existing file-manager by the new one or still use them both side by side.
+You can either replace the existing file-manager by the new one or still use them both side by side for evaluating first.

 The following are the step-by-step instructions on how to install the angular file-manager in CompleteFTP in two different ways.

-### 1. Install the angular file-amanger and still keeps the existing one.
+### Steps for installing the angular file-manager side by side with the existing one.

-**1.** First, clone the repository of the web file-manager [here](https://github.com/EnterpriseDT/completeftp-filemanager).
+**1.** First, clone the repository of the angular file-manager [here](https://github.com/EnterpriseDT/completeftp-filemanager).

 **2.** Then launch the *CompleteFTP Manager* and go to the *Folders* panel.